 And That Is Relevant – How?

 If we are sets of waves, then we can use the Fourier Transform to analyze – ourselves.
-Well, we’ll need to start really simple – one electron, perhaps.
-But if we can deconstruct the human genome with today’s computers, in ten years it is not impossible that a simple model could exist.
+Well, we’ll need to start really simple – one electron, perhaps. or even a photon.
+But if today’s computers can deconstruct the human genome, within ten years it is not impossible that a simple model could exist.

 All waves can be deconstructed into a series of sine waves

 The idea behind the FFT (Fast Fourier Transform, an algorithm, or set of rules, for analyzing complex wave functions) is that all waves can be deconstructed into a series of sine waves of varying frequency and amplitude.
 The sine is the simplest possible wave, one frequency only with no additional components.
 By examining a series of waves, mapping their frequency and amplitude over time, we can see the inner complexities of a sound wave.
 And we then have the option to edit and rebuild the wave from scratch.
 Back in the 1980’s we had software that used the FFT, creating graphs like this:

 We’ve Come A Long Way, Baby